NASHtoday City Guide Play Banner

 Pet friendly: Yes, leash required

 This state park trail is a mix of wooded areas, lakeside paths, and open areas, making it a great option for hikers seeking variety.
-The loop combines the park’s two longest trails and offers an abundance of wildlife, including deer, turkeys, and geese.
+The loop combines the park’s two longest trails and offers an abundance of wildlife, including deer, turkey, and geese.

 Rogers Walk Trail, Ellington Agricultural Center